Clazex/HollowKnight.GodSeekerPlus/README.md

 - **Grey Prince Enter Short**: Force Grey Prince to use short enter, as when defeated last time.
 - **Halve Damage**: Halve all the damage taken.
 - **Memorize Bindings**: Memorize the Bindings selected last time, like difficulties in the Hall of Gods.
 Recommend using with Door Default Begin.
+- **P5 Health**: Reduce boss health in Ascended and Radiant difficulty to match with Attuned difficulty.
 - **Unlock Eternal Ordeal**: Auto unlock the Eternal Ordeal.
 - **Unlock Radiance**: Auto unlock the Radiance in Hall of Gods when in God Seeker mode.
 - **Unlock Radiant**: Auto unlock Radiant difficulty for all boss statues.